 Project.
 For purposes of determining a RAD transaction, a "project" is a structure or group of structures that in HUD's determination are appropriately managed as a single financial asset.
 In most cases, this corresponds to a grouping of residential units that are managed and marketed as a single entity and are geographically proximate.
-In determining whether multiple structures constitute a project, HUD will take into account types of buildings, occupancy, location, market influences, management organization, financing structure or other factors as appropriate.
-For a RAD PBV conversion, the definition of "project" in 24 CFR 983.3 continues to apply for all references to the term in 24 CFR 983.4
+In determining whether a combination of multiple structures constitute a project, HUD will take into account types of buildings, occupancy, location, market influences, management organization, financing structure or other factors as appropriate.
+For a RAD PBV conversion, the definition of "project" in 24 CFR §-983.3 continues to apply for all references to the term in 24 CFR § 983.5

 Project-Based Voucher (PBV).
-A component of a PHA's HCV program, where the PHA attaches voucher assistance to specific housing units through a PBV HAP Contract with an owner, pursuant to 24 CFR 983.
+A component of a PHA's HCV program, where the PHA attaches voucher assistance to specific housing units through a PBV HAP Contract with an owner- $\frac{1}{2}$ pursuant to 24 CFR 983.
 Unlike a tenant-based voucher, the PBV assistance remains attached to the unit when the family moves, and assists the next eligible family to move into the PBV unit.
-The PBV program is administered by HUD's Office of Public and Indian Housing.